HOME SCHOOL or ON-LINE 6-12 CREATIVE WRITING CURRICULUM:

 “Its worn, brass eyelets rusting, a dreary shoe tugs toothlessly at a besmirched, spurious lace.
 Descending slowly, a patterned sole sinks into boggy soil.
 A blemished tongue cowers between two uplifted mountains of leather…A silken, oxidizing hook clasps an ancient, threadbare laces…”

 These sentences were crafted by a middle level students who was four weeks into the program.
+At this stage we are deliberately over-writing in order to learn to understand and deploy all possibilities.
 And this awareness will be possessed by each attentive student, including those who are knee capped by below grade level skills.

 Consider this 9th student’s description of the Einstein’s original hand written “E=mc2”: